IAnalyzeGenomes/CallVars/README.md

 	CallVars uses GATK Funcotator (FUNCtional annOTATOR) to analyze given variants for their function (as retrieved from a set of data sources) and produces the analysis in a specified output file.
 This tool is a functional annotation tool that allows a user to add annotations to called variants based on a set of data sources, each with its own matching criteria.

-	Below listed data souces were used for annotation of variants.
+	Data from Genecode, Clinvar and Gnomad were used for annotation of variants.
+Data source was downloaded using below link.

-	Genecode
-	Clinvar
-	Gnomad

-	Data source was downloaded using below link. https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator --> funcotator_dataSources.v1.6.20190124s.tar.gz
+	https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator --> funcotator_dataSources.v1.6.20190124s.tar.gz

 10) Functional annotation for somatic variants using GATK Funcotator